MrQR-me/docs/FormBuilder/formbuilder.md

 **REMEBER TO CHANGE THE NAMES OF YOUR FORMS**

-when creating forms for use with multiple users it should be considered to add a Notes section including the text

 ___

+## Considerations when Creating Forms
+{: .text-purple-000 }

+The forms you create can be used to provide infomation, collect data about people, the condition, sutability and safety of equipment, so you mus consider the questions you are asking and provide the user submitting the form enough infomation to allow them to complete the form accuratly and ensure that the completed sumitted data has meaning

+When creating forms for use with multiple users it should be considered to add a Notes section including the text

 Caution !!!
 If you use this form any changes made by the Form Owner will be changed on this Form